 (20%) the emphasis is on the development of a group performance of a performance text and duologue chosen by the school.
 Candidates are assessed by an external examiner who attends the performances.

-(40%) is a written exam requiring students to consider, analyse and evaluate how different theatre makers create impact.
-Students critically analyse and evaluate their experience of live performance.
+(40%) is a written exam requiring pupils to consider, analyse and evaluate how different theatre makers create impact.
+Pupils critically analyse and evaluate their experience of live performance.
 They will also consider the methodologies of practitioners and interpret texts in order to justify their own ideas for a production.